 ii.
 All the packets in the same FEC source block as the original UDP packet have been transmitted.

-An MBMS client shall be capable of receiving a packet stream that complies with the hypothetical FEC decoder.
-Furthermore, in the case of RTP packets, when an MBMS client complies with the requirements for the media decoding of the packet stream, it shall be able to de-packetize and decode the packet stream and output decoded data at the correct rate specified by the RTP timestamps of the received packet stream.
+An MBS Client shall be capable of receiving a packet stream that complies with the hypothetical FEC decoder.
+Furthermore, in the case of RTP packets, when an MBS Client complies with the requirements for the media decoding of the packet stream, it shall be able to de-packetize and decode the packet stream and output decoded data at the correct rate specified by the RTP timestamps of the received packet stream.

 7.2.1.2.13 Signalling